shredthaGNAR/list-of-my-starred-repos/README.md

 * [crowdproperty/EmailSignatureMachine](https://github.com/crowdproperty/EmailSignatureMachine): You here to make some email signatures
 * [Sav22999/emoji](https://github.com/Sav22999/emoji): "Emoji" is a Firefox add-on where you can find emojis and copy them with a single click.
 * [mganss/EmojiAddIn](https://github.com/mganss/EmojiAddIn): Emoji for Outlook and Thunderbird
+* [mullvad/encrypted-dns-profiles](https://github.com/mullvad/encrypted-dns-profiles): macOS and iOS profiles to configure our DNS over TLS and DNS over HTTPS service.
+Can be applied with human interaction, or via MDM.
 * [hrai/english-popup-thesaurus](https://github.com/hrai/english-popup-thesaurus): Thesaurus firefox add-on.
 * [babarot/enhancd](https://github.com/babarot/enhancd): :rocket: A next-generation cd command with your interactive filter
 * [andreyvit/env](https://github.com/andreyvit/env): None